 - Plug the microscope into a power outlet.

-- Then turn on the microscope using the green toggle switch at the base of the camera.
+- Turn on the microscope using the green toggle switch at the base of the microscope.

 - Focus a slide on microscope.